 Jennifer G. Goldman, MD, MS, is unique in the Parkinson’s field.
-She is a fellowship-trained movement disorder specialist with additional background in behavioral neurology and neuropsychiatry — an uncommon combination that provides her with a unique skillset to treat Parkinson’s non-motor symptoms.
+She is a fellowship-trained A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders. with additional background in behavioral neurology and neuropsychiatry — an uncommon combination that provides her with a unique skillset to treat Parkinson’s non-motor symptoms.

 In between seeing patients, Dr. Goldman conducts research studies to better understand what causes a person with PD to experience neuropsychiatric symptoms (such as memory loss or cognitive changes, anxiety, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., psychosis and hallucinations).
-She utilizes magnetic resonance imaging (MRI) brain scans and clinical assessments to evaluate cognitive and behavioral effects.
+She utilizes A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
+MRI is non-invasive and does not use radiation. brain scans and clinical assessments to evaluate cognitive and behavioral effects.
 More broadly, Dr. Goldman’s research tries to find the mechanisms of the brain and biomarkers (measurable substances that attribute to the onset and progression of a disease) that contribute to Parkinson’s-related non-motor symptoms.

 Research, like Dr. Goldman’s, plays a vital role in developing treatments to stop non-motor issues from progressing.
 “We have very good medicines, therapies and surgical treatments that can help motor symptoms, but we are far behind on being able to treat or stop any of the neuropsychiatric symptoms — particularly cognitive decline and A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality. — that take a toll on quality of life for patients and care partners,” said Dr. Goldman.